stosempreingiro/MAChange/README.md

 This is a very simple python script that change your MAC address in linux.
 Of course it use macchanger.
-If iwconfig gives you back wireless interface like "wlan0" choose the directory "wlan type".\
-If iwconfig gives you back wireless interface like "wlp3s0" choose the directory "wlp3s type"

 ## Features of MAChanger